alexandraalday/react-practice/README.md

    - Never set `state` in `render`. `render` should only react to changes in `state` or `props`; it should not create those changes.

+---

+## The componentWillReceiveProps(newProps) Method

+This method is called anytime your component receives new `props`.

+  -  It is not called with the initial `props` when your component initially mounts.

+  -  If you need to change the state of your component based on changes in the `props`, do it here.

+In a simple app, you generally won't need `componentWillReceiveProps`.

+---

+## The shouldComponentUpdate(), componentWillUpdate(), and componentDidUpdate() Methods

+These methods are called when a component's `props` or `state` change.

+They are generally used for performance optimizations.

+---

+# Component Lifecycle Summary

+React class components have lifecycle methods that are invoked at certain stages of a component's "life" on the DOM.
+Some of the lifecycle methods you'll use frequently include:

+   - `constructor()`: Initializes state, binds methods.

+   - `componentDidMount()`: Makes AJAX requests, gets DOM refs, binds event listeners, sets state if necessary.

+   - `componentWillUnmount()`: Unbinds event listeners, performs other clean up.

+   - `componentWillReceiveProps()`: Updates state based on changes in components.

+   - `render()`: Returns markup/UI.